rareyesdev/react-template/README.md

 ### `reactstrap`
 React Bootstrap 4 components

+### `remove-source-webpack-plugin`
+A plugin for webpack to remove the source that is not needed.
+[Issue](https://github.com/jamesjieye/html-webpack-exclude-assets-plugin/issues/9)

 ### `rotating-file-stream`
 Creates a `stream.Writable` to a file which is rotated.
 Rotation behaviour can be deeply customized